welwood08/merlin/walkthrough.md

     git checkout -b my_branch

 Edit merlin.cfg.
-This is a good time to alter any access levels in Hooks/.
 If necessary, you should also change the path in excalibur.sh and/or add other bots to excalibur.pg.py
 For more details, `less README.md`

     vi merlin.cfg